Russian cruiser Diana: Russo-Japanese War

 Diana was damaged near her waterline during attack by the Imperial Japanese Navy on Port Arthur on the morning of 9 February 1904, by the cruiser squadron commanded by Admiral Dewa Shigeto, but was repaired in a few days.
 She fired eight 152 mm and 100 mm shots at Admiral Dewa's cruisers.

 In the sortie led by Admiral Stepan Makarov on 13 April 1904, Diana was immediately behind the flagship Petropavlovsk when the battleship struck three naval mines and exploded and sank.
 Diana assisted in the recovery of survivors, and was not damaged in the incident.

 On 22 April, in order to bolster the landward defenses of Port Arthur, two 152 mm guns, four 75 mm guns from the upper deck, and all eight 37 mm cannon and the two 63.5 mm rapid-fire cannons were landed from Diana and installed in fortifications facing the landward approach to the fortress.

 On 23 June, under the overall command of Admiral Wilgelm Vitgeft, Diana was part of the aborted sortie which attempted to break through the Japanese blockade.
 The attempt was repeated on 10 August, resulting in the Battle of the Yellow Sea.
 The cruiser squadron was at the rear end of the line of battle and escaped major damage, although Diana was hit several times and had 10 crewmen killed and 11 wounded while covering the retreat of the bulk of the Russian fleet back to Port Arthur.
 Acting under the authority of Admiral Nikolai Reitsenstein, the Russian cruiser squadron attempted to break through the Japanese lines to join with Russian forces in Vladivostok.
 However, Captain Prince Alexander Lieven had previously disagreed with Admiral Reitsenstein over the choice of Vladivostok, citing its inadequate coal supplies, and decided to make a run towards the south instead.
 Accompanied by the destroyer Grosowoi, she managed to reach the German naval base at Kiaochou for refueling.
 Lieven ordered Grosowoi to Shanghai, where she was interned with the cruiser Askold.
 Diana continued on to Haiphong and from there to Saigon in French Indochina, where she arrived on 23 August and was interned by French authorities.
+In Saigon the ship's captain acted as a middle man for telegrams between Moscow and Zinovy Rozhestvensky leading his fleet towards the Battle of Tsushima.

 After the end of the war, Diana returned to the Baltic Fleet, and was converted into an artillery training vessel.
 Her main armament was increased to ten 152-mm guns.
 She was overhauled again between 1912 and 1914, in which her boilers were replaced and her main armament was changed to two 130-mm guns.